dkohacn/dkohacn/README.md

 - 👋 Hi, I’m @dkohacn
-- 👀 I’m interested in ...
+- 👀 I’m interested in exploring something new
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java and Git
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking forward someone who can mentor me :D
-- 📫 How to reach me ... but you will not be able to reaching me LOL
+- 📫 How to reach me ... hmmm you will see :D

 <!---
 dkohacn/dkohacn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.